Where To Eat And Drink In Southie

 If there’s a nerve center for all the millennials with consulting jobs who, depending on who you ask, are either ruining the neighborhood or revitalizing it, it’s Loco Taqueria.
 It’s a really lively place dominated by a big bar, where just about everyone is drinking a margarita while enjoying a mostly gluten-free menu.
-The tacos with soft, thick corn tortillas aren’t the best in Boston, but thanks to loud crowds, a big bar scene, and Tuesday night specials where tacos are under $3, this place is really fun.
+The tacos with soft, thick corn tortillas aren’t the best in Boston, but thanks to loud crowds and a big bar scene, this place is really fun.

 It is really hard to see the giant steak and cheese sub at Rondo’s and not get it.
 But then again, that’s also true of the chicken parm sub, the buffalo chicken parm sub, the meatball sub, and a bunch of other massive sandwiches at this old-school counter-service place on West Broadway.
 If you need a quick lunch and a reminder that a good sandwich is among the only things in the world that you can always count on, this is your spot.

 Depending on when you go, there are times at Lincoln Tavern when you’ll feel like you’re surrounded by guys in backward TB12 hats leaving their phone numbers on the check for their waitresses.
 But if you can handle that scene, you’ll find that Lincoln Tavern is the rare restaurant that provides something for everyone.
-They serve brunch every morning, with a fun menu on Friday where they try out more experimental things like a poke bowl served with a runny, sunny side up egg.
-If you need a place for a group dinner, this is one of the biggest restaurants in Boston, with a solid gastropub menu and good thin crust pizza that everyone will enjoy.
+They serve brunch every morning, and if you need a place for a group dinner, this is one of the biggest restaurants in Boston, with a solid gastropub menu and good thin crust pizza that everyone will enjoy.
 And if you want to party, on Friday and Saturday nights it’s the most popular bar in the neighborhood, with bouncers at the door starting around 8.

 Roza Lyons on East Broadway has the feel of an Irish pub, with regulars crowding into a homey space to drink first and snack on bar food second.
 But it replaces the shamrocks and IRA murals for hanging plants, strings of Christmas lights, and an indoor trellis that makes the place look like a bar you’d consider building in your basement for a few minutes before remembering that you’d have nowhere else to store the gym equipment that you’re definitely going to start using again someday.
 There’s nothing special about the menu, which covers everything from buffalo chicken empanadas to fettuccine bolognese, but it’s a great place to grab drinks with friends for a few hours.

 We’re pretty sure that Southie has the least amount of sushi per capita of any Boston neighborhood (though we’ll wait for the next census to confirm that).
 But Fat Baby provides decent rolls, bowls, and snacks in a space that feels more like an izakaya than a standard neighborhood take-out sushi joint.
-This is a place where you come when you’re prioritizing a good time, and food is more of an afterthought, but that said, you can’t go wrong with the pork dumplings and Green Monster roll with torched yellowtail.
+This is a place where you come when you’re prioritizing a good time, and food is more of an afterthought, but that said, you can’t go wrong with the pork dumplings and ET roll with tempura fried tuna maki roll.

 The bad news about Sullivan’s on Castle Island is that it’s closed during the winter.
 The good news is that, from June-September, it’s more quintessentially summer than an American flag tank top.
 This little clam shack is the only place in the city of Boston where you can eat a box of whole-belly fried clams with your toes in the sand.
 And while we’re not going to pretend that Pleasure Bay is South Beach (or even the M Street Beach) that’s never a bad thing.